printfcoder/platform-web/README.md

-# Micro Web [doing]
+# Platform Web [In Progress]

-Micro Web is the Dashboard of Micro.
+Platform Web is a developer admin dashboard for Micro.

 ![](./docs/img/2.show.gif)